-- The Graduate and Professional Student Committee is the most common way to receive funding for a conference.
+- The Graduate and Professional Student Committee is the most common way to receive funding for a conference/event.
 Before applying, view their frequently asked questions and presentation to understand funding processes.
-You must apply at least five weeks before the conference, and it is highly suggested you do it sooner.
+You must apply at least five weeks before the event, and it is highly suggested you do it sooner.
 On the application, the travel liaison email should be email@example.com and name Brandon Isahack.

-- After applying for GPSC funds, you may apply for CASE funding.
+- After applying for GPSC funds, you may apply for CASE funding (based on availability of funds).
 The college will support graduate travel on a matching basis.
 The college will award up to $200 once a year to encourage graduate students to present their research at professional meetings, to defray travel expenses associated with research, or to interview for a job.
 Fill out the CASE Travel Grant and send it in a single PDF to firstname.lastname@example.org and the Graduate Program Director memo will be attached to your PDF folio.
 The CASE application must be sent by the department four weeks before travel .
 You will be copied when the application is sent to CASE.

 - To process your travel, you must designate an office travel liaison, Brandon Isahack, as your proxy.
 If you are uncertain of your proxies, here are instructions to view them:

 - When you log into MyFIU on the main page, make sure the yellow tab on top says "employee," then on the upper right corner, click the 3 horizontal bar icon.

 - Click on Main Menu, then click on Financial Self Service, then click on the first Employee Self Service option.